How To Choose A Twitter Username (Handle) When Yours Is Taken + Name Ideas

-As Carolyn Nicander Mohr mentions in the comments below, it’s smart to check whether your desired business or blog name is available as a domain registration and username on social media platforms.
+It’s a good idea to check whether your desired business or blog name is available as a domain registration and username on social media platforms.
 You can do this quickly with a tool like NameChk.

 (Of course, this doesn’t help if you’re trying to reserve your personal name.)